Sitewai Agent API — Docs

 Notes per platform

-• Shopify: variantId is required.
-Draft orders do not reserve stock.
+variantIdis required.
+Draft orders do not reserve stock. - WooCommerce: creates a

 3) Request Schema